First US bird flu death reported in Louisiana; patient had contact with sick birds

 “Just because we have seen mild cases does not mean future cases will continue to be mild,” she added.

+In a statement, CDC officials described the Louisiana death as tragic but also said “there are no concerning virologic changes actively spreading in wild birds, poultry or cows that would raise the risk to human health.”

 In two of the recent U.S. cases — an adult in Missouri and a child in California — health officials have not determined how they caught the virus.
 The origin of the Louisiana person’s infection was not considered a mystery.
-But it was the first human case in the U.S. linked to exposure to backyard birds, according to the Centers for Disease Control and Prevention.
+But it was the first human case in the U.S. linked to exposure to backyard birds, according to the CDC.

 Louisiana officials say they are not aware of any other cases in their state, and U.S. officials have said they do not have any evidence that the virus is spreading from person to person.